K.J. Osborn of the Vikings helps save a life, gets him thinking about his life after football

 Osborn saw flames engulf the vehicle and heard tires pop.

 "We were the only option," he said, "and that's why I applauded [the driver] so much.
-Even if I was the driver, I can't say 100% I would've stopped and if I did, I don't know what I would do in that situation."
+Even if I was the driver, I can't say 100 percent I would've stopped and if I did, I don't know what I would do in that situation."

 As of Wednesday morning when he spoke with Twin Cities reporters via video conference, Osborn said he hadn't spoken with the man he'd helped save.
 But he learned Tuesday that they shared mutual friends, and Osborn plans to reach out.